chinamike65/hugo-tuolesi/content/book3/book3en.md

 When reading other classics, it also has a strong guiding significance.
 It enables practitioners to determine which part of the Dharma a sutra belongs to, whether it is suitable for practice at the current stage, and so on.
 It is of great help to the study, and it has swept away the confusion in the mind of the student, and made his confidence in the Guru and the Three Jewels more firm.

 "San Shi Dao" is not only a teaching of Buddhism, but also has a strong guiding significance for life in this world.
-The book tells us: To truly cherish oneself and life, is to cherish the human body and cultivate earnestly; if you want to be prosperous and healthy, you must not steal or kill, you must give more, release more living animals, and repent of karma; If you have prestige and good karma, you must not create karma and make all living beings happy.
+The book tells us: To truly cherish oneself and life, is to cherish the human body and cultivate earnestly; if you want to be prosperous and healthy, you must not steal or kill, you must give more, release more living animals, and repent of karma; If you have prestige and good karma, you must not create bad karma and make all living beings happy.

 In every respect, it varies.